AP source: Kemba Walker headed home to play for Knicks

-Kemba Walker and the Oklahoma City Thunder have agreed to a buyout of the final two years of his contract, and once that is completed the four-time All-Star guard will sign with the New York Knicks, a person with knowledge of the situation said Wednesday.
+The four-time All-Star point guard will sign with the New York Knicks after agreeing to a buyout with the Oklahoma City Thunder, a person with knowledge of the situation said Wednesday.

 Walker — who was born in the Bronx — and the Thunder have been working on the buyout parameters in recent days, according to the person who spoke with The Associated Press on condition of anonymity because the deal is not finalized.

-Walker is owed nearly $74 million for the next two seasons, including a $37.6 million option that he held for 2022-23.
+The 31-year-old Walker is owed nearly $74 million for the next two seasons, including a $37.6 million option that he held for 2022-23.
 He never played for the Thunder, who acquired him in a trade with Boston in June in the deal that sent Al Horford back to the Celtics.

+The move is a bit of a risk for the Knicks given Walker’s knee issues, which date back to his time with the Charlotte Hornets.

-After helping the Celtics reach the Eastern Conference finals in the NBA bubble in 2020, Walker was limited to 43 games because of injury this past season and was limited in Boston’s first-round playoff exit against Brooklyn.
+He had injury problems in the seeding round of the 2020 playoffs in the Florida bubble but bounced back to help lead the Celtics to the Eastern Conference finals.
+Walker had stem cell treatment on his left knee last December and was limited to 43 games this past season.
+He was also limited in Boston’s first-round playoff exit against Brooklyn, missing the final two games of the series with a bone bruise in the same knee.

-Walker spent his first eight seasons in Charlotte where he became the franchise’s all-time leading scorer.
-He spent the last two seasons in Boston.
+Walker spent his first eight seasons in Charlotte, where he surpassed Dell Curry as the franchise’s all-time leading scorer.

+He averaged a career-best 25.6 points along with 5.9 assists and 4.4 rebounds during his final season there in 2018-19.
+However, Walker could never get the Hornets past the first round of the playoffs while playing for team owner and six-time NBA champion Michael Jordan.

 Going to the Knicks won’t just be a return home for Walker.